WooCommerce Marketplace with Multiple Shipping Carriers using Product Vendors

 WooCommerce Multi-Carrier Shipping Plugin

-The WooCommerce Multi-Carrier Shipping plugin acts as a complete shipping solution for your online store and helps you display real-time rates from shipping carriers like FedEx, UPS, USPS, DHL Express & Stamps.com (USPS) at the cart page.
+The WooCommerce Multi-Carrier Shipping plugin acts as a complete shipping solution for your online store and helps you display real-time rates from shipping carriers like FedEx, UPS, USPS, DHL Express & Stamps.com (USPS) on the cart page.
 Using this plugin you can configure your shipping accounts for the following shipping carriers,

-- FedEx
+• FedEx

-- UPS
+• UPS

-- DHL
+• DHL

-- USPS
+• USPS

-- Stamps.com
+• Stamps.com

-Store owners can show the shipping rates from more than one shipping carriers.
+Store owners can show the shipping rates from more than one shipping carrier.
 Also, there is no restriction for the customers to choose the shipping services provided by the store owners.
 It gives them the flexibility to choose the shipping service they prefer.

-Using the WooCommerce Multi-Carrier Shipping plugin, store owners can easily create shipping rules based on various factors like the product weight, the price of the products in cart and the number of products the customer has purchased, etc.
+Using the WooCommerce Multi-Carrier Shipping plugin, store owners can easily create shipping rules based on various factors like the product weight, the price of the products in the cart and the number of products the customer has purchased, etc.

 WooCommerce Product Vendors